Thursday, May 30, 2024

 fallen beneath the serenity of sage.

-before the people,
+before the people came,

 sabretooths latched onto mammoths.